Based on Doctor Who and The Tomorrow People (the original series). Copyrights owned by their respective creators and the telepaths of other universes.

 "Oh, I think you'll manage.
 The deckchair is mine, though."

-John walked over, pushed open the door, glanced in, walked around, pushed open the door again and walked in.
+John walked over, pushed open the door, glanced in, walked around, pushed open the door again and finally walked in.

 The Doctor was examining T.I.M.'s connections and thinking about the next stage.
 "Are you alright with me doing this?"